gbosto/DemoInstagramClone/README.md

 IOS instagram clone.
 Built with Swift and Firebase.

-The project is built with MVC architecture.
-The UI is created programmatically.
+Project is built with MVC architecture.
+UI is created programmatically.

 The application has almost all core components of social media:

 - User authentication (Login, Register, Recover password)
 - User profile